 - Robust reporting – Most vehicle tracking systems come with basic reporting tools, but in order to truly optimize your fleet, you need access to all the information that your GPS tracking system gathers.

 - Analytics – Reports are great for high-level details, but sometimes you just need a snapshot view of performance over time.
 Analytic reports provide just that, but not every GPS tracking system includes this type of reporting function.

 - Field service management tools – If your drivers interact with customers, collect payments, or need to enter information into a central system, look for a GPS system that allows you to integrate field service management tools.

 - Ongoing technical support – As a fleet manager you know that sometimes technology doesn’t always work as you expect it to.
 Look for a provider that not only sells GPS tracking systems, but also provides ongoing technical support for those times that you need a little help with troubleshooting.

-GPSTrackIt provides all of these important features and more.
+GPS Trackit provides all of these important features and more.
 With more than 25 built-in reports, the Driver Tablet Site, and easy-to-read analytic reports, you have all the fleet information you need right at your fingertips.
-Request a quote today to get started.
+Check out our pricing or speak to a Fleet Advisor today to get started.